-Great additions to season foods and improve blood flow:
+Great additions to flavor foods and improve blood flow:

-- Cocoa: Try 72 % cocoa dark chocolate chunks in your trail mix (if you’ll be hiking in lower outside temperatures).
+- Cocoa: Try 72 % cocoa dark chocolate chunks in your trail mix.

-- Turmeric with black pepper: Grab an Indian style dry-foods meal with curry because turmeric and usually black pepper are ingredients in in it to reduce inflammation and increase healthy blood flow to your entire body.
+- Turmeric with black pepper: Grab an Indian-style meal with curry, many of which contain turmeric and black pepper.
+These ingredients will reduce inflammation and increase healthy blood flow to your entire body.

-- Ginger or Garlic: Try dry-foods seasoned with ginger for a fresh taste, or garlic seasoned dry foods for a savory taste.
+- Ginger or Garlic: Try dehydrated foods seasoned with ginger for a fresh taste or garlic for a savory taste.

-Another option for spices in the backcountry would be to bring your favorite spices in a lightweight baggy in smaller portions to dash on top of your planned meals.
+Another option for spices in the backcountry would be to bring your favorites in a ziplock baggy or spice kit to dash on top of your planned meals.